Shrutirupa/shrutirupa.me/content/posts/Zero-Trust-Security-Model.md

 Nothing is to be trusted and everything has to be verified.
 </p>
 <p>
-So for implementing such strong measures, the following could be some of the solutions:
+Thus, the following combination of solutions could be implemented as Zero Trust Model:
 </p>
 <p>
 SSO - It stands for Single Sign-On.
 As the term signifies it is talking about a centralized i.e. single system that uses a single set of credentials(sign-on)  for multiple applications.